timescale/docs/timescaledb/how-to-guides/hyperfunctions/approx-count-distincts.md

 dataset that contains 20 million entries, however, can take a significant amount of time and compute resources.
-Approximate count distincts do not calculate the exact cardinality of a dataset, but rather estimate the number of unique values, in order to reduce memory comsumption and improve compute time by avoiding spilling the intermediate results to the secondary storage.
+Approximate count distincts do not calculate the exact cardinality of a dataset, but rather estimate the number of unique values, to reduce memory consumption and improve compute time by avoiding spilling the intermediate results to the secondary storage.